Alemaite/public/recipes-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1, and then updated to Angular 17.3.8.

-## Development server
+## Running a Server With Docker

+- run `docker compose up` in the root directory of this project
+- be sure to spin up a backend and MongoDB container (see HELP.MD in recipes-service project) beforehand to fetch data

+## Running a Server Without Docker

+- make sure at least version 20.14.0 of node.js is installed (https://nodejs.org/)
+- make sure at least version 17.3.8 of the Angular CLI is installed globally (`npm install -g @angular/cli@17.3.8`).
+- run `npm install` to install all dependencies for this project

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
 Please note that for security reasons I do not provide the file with the client-id for the recipe app to enable OAuth, and you won't be able to use that feature locally.

-Additionally, I do not provide the files with authentication details for the MongoDB on the cloud server in the recipes-service project (backend).
-You can run a MongoDB locally and import the recipes.json, in case you are interested in running the app with data locally.

 ## Code scaffolding